jaku/SnapCameraPreservation/README.md

 Once you have Terminal open, copy and paste the following command in, exactly as it is typed here.

+One thing to note: after pasting the line in and hitting enter, it will ask for your password.
+You will not see any indication that you are typing it in.
+You will get a password error if it is incorrect; just try again.

 ``sudo /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/jaku/SnapCameraPreservation/main/mac.sh)"``

 After about a minute, it should complete, and you can now open the application.
 You should be good to go from this point.